 The first component of our essay training begins the last year of law school.
-During a student’s final semester, we highly encourage enrolling in Advanced Bar Studies, a 2 credit-hour course designed to improve essay writing skills.
-The course is NOT a substitute for commercial bar review courses or the voluntary Conquer the Bar MBE program.
+During a student’s final year of law school, we highly encourage enrolling in Advanced Bar Studies I and II, a 3 credit-hour sequence designed to improve essay writing and multiple-choice test taking skills.
+The courses are NOT a substitute for commercial bar review courses or the voluntary Conquer the Bar MBE program.
 Advanced Bar Studies mainly focuses on essay writing by utilizing multiple techniques for learning.
 Students will hear lectures, practice numerous essay questions, evaluate exam answers, and continually re-write their own responses.
 The multiple teaching strategies help solidify the skills needed to Conquer the Bar!

 The second component of essay preparation is practice exams.
 After the first four weeks of bar review, the Department holds approximately five Oklahoma practice essay exams at the law school, and we email practice exams to all the out-of-state examinees.
 All of the Oklahoma exams and the majority of the out-of-state exams are actual bar exam questions from that jurisdiction.
 Each student who completes an exam receives individualized feedback through either face-to-face meetings or an email with comments on the answer.
 The focus is to both continually learn the law required and practice the special essay writing techniques.
 Continued practice generally helps students reach their maximum potential on the exam.